Project Work Learning

 "We chose Duke School for our daughter Amelia in kindergarten because we thought the emphasis on project-based learning and a strongly collaborative learning environment would suit her.
 We’ve been consistently pleased with the creativity of the teachers and way in which Amelia and her friends have learned, not just the facts, but the way facts fit together.
 The result has been a natural understanding of the complexity of the world and the way in which different approaches lead to richer understanding.
 The reports we receive in lieu of grades give us a detailed sense of where our daughter is successful and where she may need additional support from us or from her teachers.
 We’re very pleased with the way the students treat each other and with the social atmosphere among the students.
 The social and cultural environment has been consistently supportive, positive, inclusive, and respectful.
 In a year our daughter will go to high school.
 We know she will be well prepared academically and personally to thrive in any setting."

-~Christoph, Dean of Undergraduate Admissions, Duke University, Catherine, Amelia '13
+~Christoph Guttentag, Dean of Undergraduate Admissions, Duke University, Eren '13

 The Educators Institute at Duke School